 The number sense foundations that prevent this confusion are covered in number sense for class 1 children.

-With strong number magnitude understanding rarely confusing the two directions because they have an intuitive feel for which numbers are larger.
+With strong number magnitude understanding, children rarely confuse the two directions because they have an intuitive feel for which numbers are larger.

 Is ascending order always used before descending in Class 1?

-Yes — ascending order is typically taught first because it is directly connected to forward counting, which children already know.
-Descending order follows once ascending is secure, usually 2–3 weeks later.
+Yes.
+Ascending order is typically taught first because it is directly connected to forward counting, which children already know.
+Descending order follows once ascending is secure, usually 2 to 3 weeks later.
 Teaching both simultaneously before either is fluent often creates the confusion this guide addresses.

 What is the quickest way to tell ascending from descending apart?